Myths of e-commerce (and how to get past them)

 As a CEO with a passion for B2B e-commerce, I speak to many wholesale, distribution and manufacturing businesses about it.
 When I ask what’s preventing these businesses from selling online, they usually come up with reasons based on myths rather than facts.
-Read on to learn about these B2B e-commerce myths—and how to get past them.
+I wanted to debunk some of the most common myths of e-commerce —and teach you how to get past them.

 “My B2B customers don’t want to buy from us online.”

-This can be considered as one of the biggest B2B e-commerce myths.
-Although some customers may prefer face-to-face interactions with sales people, in general customers are more used to buying online.
+This can be considered as one of the biggest myths of e-commerce.
+Although some customers may prefer face-to-face interactions with sales representatives, in general customers are more used to buying online.
 As younger B2B buyers or ‘digital natives’ enter the workforce, they expect to be able to buy business products and services online from suppliers, just as they do in their personal life.

 “We don’t want to sell online.”

-I really do understand this.
+This is one of the myths of e-commerce that I really understand.
 You need to invest, you need to learn a lot of new things and there seems to be no real need to do all this.
 Why change?

 Not putting plans in place to serve a new digital generation of online B2B buyers is potentially a business risk.